nallagondu/production_ed/week1/day5.md

    - `AmazonEC2ContainerRegistryFullAccess` - to store Docker images
    - `CloudWatchLogsFullAccess` - to view logs
    - `IAMUserChangePassword` - to manage own credentials
+   - IMPORTANT: also `IAMFullAccess` - I don't think I mention this in the video, but it must be included or you will get errors later!
+Thank you Anthony W and Jake C for pointing this out.
 5. Click **Create user group**
 6. Back on the permissions page, select the `BroadAIEngineerAccess` group (it should be checked)
 7. Click **Next** → **Create user**
 8. **Important**: Click **Download .csv file** and save it securely!

+It's worth keeping in mind that you might get permissions errors thoughout the course, when AWS complains that your user doesn't have permission to do something.
+The solution is usually to come back to this screen (as the root user) and attach another policy!
+This is a very common chore working with AWS...

 ### Step 6: Sign In as IAM User